Mostafa12-sayed/E-commerce/README.md

 1. Traditional Registration:
    - Navigate to `/register`
-   - Fill out the form with name, email, password, and phone number
+   - Fill out the form with name, email, password, and optional ( phone number , image )
    - Click "Register"

 2. Social Authentication:
-   - On the login page, click "Login with Facebook" or "Login with Google"
+   - On the login page, click "Login Facebook" or "Login Google"
    - Allow the requested permissions
    - You'll be automatically registered and logged in